 Instead, I believe in focusing on strength training, skipping snacks, eating more protein, and incorporating a form of intermittent fasting.
 It’s simple to follow, minimizes cravings and fluctuations in energy, and sets people up for an easier transition to a more sustainable nutrition and exercise pattern after the “jump start” is over.

-That’s where I came up with 28 Days.
+That’s why I came up with 28 Days.
 Initially, I put it together as a quick Facebook Live video for the VIGOR Training Facebook group.
-The group members as a free ebook when people signed up for the VIGOR Training programs.
+The group members as a free ebook when people signed up for my VIGOR Training programs.

 As more people have gotten such great results, I decided to make it available as an article, free for everyone.
 Of course, I hope you’ll join the VIGOR Training program after reading this, but even if you don’t, I’m certain you can take the concept of 28 Days and make yourself fitter in four weeks than you have been in a long time.

 28 Days is a starting point.
 It isn’t a miracle diet (there is no such thing), and it won’t undo all the damage of decades of poor food and lifestyle habits.
 However, 28 Days is extremely effective for a few reasons: